rgravina/okubo/README.md

 Okubo
 =====

 Okubo is a simple spaced-repetition system which you can associate with Active Record models.
-It can be used, for example for learning words and definitions in a foreign language.
+It can be used, for example, for learning words and definitions in a foreign language.

 Installation
 ------------